AaronNGray/builder/README.md

 Standard package description files are either in a XML or a scoped textual format.

 ## Standard packaging model
-Need work out how to allow a standard packaging model to be created that allows creation of packages for various packaging systems like
+Need work out how to allow a standard packaging model to be created that allows creation of packages for various packaging systems like.
+This is done with plugin backends.

  - .zip
  - .tar.gz
  - .jar